superfliege/azure-docs.de-de/articles/active-directory-b2c/string-transformations.md

 ```

 - Eingabeansprüche:
-    - **outputClaim**: Welcome to Contoso App.
+    - **outputClaim:** Willkommen bei der Contoso-App.
 If you continue to browse and use this website, you are agreeing to comply with and be bound by the following terms and conditions...
 - Ausgabeansprüche:
-    - **outputClaim**: NULL
+    - **outputClaim:** NULL

 ## <a name="parsedomain"></a>ParseDomain